M-S-Abhiram-Verma/the-brainy-bunch-intel-unnati-healthcare-kiosk/README.md

 ## 📌 Note

-- This project was developed as part of an academic-industry collaboration.
-- Federated Learning image preview to be added once finalized.
+This project was developed solely for academic and demonstration purposes under the Intel Unnati Innovation Challenge 2025.

 ---

-## 📣 License

-For educational and demo purposes only.